blakedrumm/SCVMM-Scripts-and-SQL/Powershell/Readme.md

-# Powershell
+# Introduction
-This is where the Powershell Scripts / Functions will go.
+Any Powershell Scripts & Tools dealing with any version of SCVMM can be placed here.